Educator Development & Curricular Programming Team

 David holds a Bachelor’s Degree in physics and economics from Northern Illinois University and a Master’s Degree in Curriculum and Instruction from Aurora University.
 He taught bilingual mathematics and physics for 15 years and has been writing hands-on, cutting-edge, innovative k-12 curriculum.
 David is skilled in bilingual STEM education and creating real-world models to understand and assimilate specific math and science concepts.

-Dr. Nicole Ross, Curriculum Writer, and Professional Development Specialist
+Charity Freeman, Curriculum Writer, and Professional Development Specialist

 Patrick earned his B.S. in Mechanical Engineering from the University of Maryland.
 As an engineer for McDonnell Douglas Space Systems, he managed the development of hardware systems that flew on 18 STS missions.
 After completing an M.Ed. in Secondary Education with a broad-spectrum science certification, Patrick entered the high school classroom and spent the next 13 years teaching students astronomy, biology, chemistry, and AP physics.